wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 ### What went wrong

-We were getting contracts coming in through the year but nothing with the challenge or scope that I was hoping for.
+We were getting contracts coming in through the year, but nothing with the challenge or scope that I was hoping for.
 Small $50k contracts here and there.
 I like working on small projects but from a business perspective we were burning too much time negotiating contracts,